-The goal was to gather a group of people who we'd like to spend the weekend with, in hopes that you would feel the same.
-These fine folks will share their knowledge and unforgettable experiences with you to get you stoked on your next bikepacking endeavor.
-More to come!
+Our goal is to gather a group of people who we'd like to spend the weekend with, in hopes that you feel the same.
+We will be announcing presenters as they are solidified!

 Pepper Cook originally hails from Denver, Colorado and has spent the past few years living overseas in New Zealand and Australia.
 In between bike shop jobs she has enjoyed bikepacking through the rainforests of Australia, lava fields of Iceland and mountain ranges of Peru.
 While not on a bike trip Pepper spends her time organizing group overnighters, guiding school mountain bike trips, collecting paper maps, and wooden spoon carving.
 Pepper believes the bicycle is a tool that can be used to further equality and strength around the globe.

 Joe Cruz (joecruz.wordpress.com and @joecruzpedaling) took his first bikepacking trip in 1989, and since then has pedaled to experience geographies, culture, and history at a human pace.
 He’s pursued extended expedition-style trips on six continents, with highlights that include Kyrgyzstan, Tibet, Peru, Pakistan, Syria, and Cuba.
 Closer to home he co-created the Green Mountain Gravel Growler.
 Joe is professor of philosophy at Williams College, and is an editor at bikepacking.com.
 He and his wife split their time between their native New York City and Vermont.